 ‘I’m Jo, pleased to meet you,’ I said in my formal way.
 It felt so out of place.
 He had bright blue eyes and a mop of straw-coloured hair just like the movies.
 I felt shy and turned away.

-Chapter Six- The Professor remembers
+Chapter Six- The Professor Remembers

 The Professor had almost forgotten about his daughter as he busied himself with his University work but occasionally her whereabouts would niggle him.
 One Sunday when he was feeling particularly lonely he decided to try and second guess her movements.
 He knew she had wanted to go to Australia but didn’t know how she would get there.
 He checked the several steamship company’s dates of departure and found that the P & O Himalaya was leaving Tilbury on the day after she left the house.
 He put two and two together and on the following day took the train to the city to visit the P & O offices in Threadneedle street.